-This page provides a quick introduction to Moodle, an LMS Learning Management System at UMass Amherst used to deliver course content and host online learning activities.
+This page provides a quick introduction to Moodle, a Learning Management System (LMS) at UMass Amherst used to deliver course content and host online learning activities.

 - To log in to Moodle, go to http://moodle.umass.edu.

 - In the Login block, click Log in with NetID.
+(The login button will show at the top-right corner of a large screen, but on your phone, you may have to scroll down to find it.)
 The UMass Amherst Web Login page will open.
-(The login button will show at the top-left of on a large screen, but on your phone, you may have to scroll down to find it.)

 Note: Do not bookmark the Web Login page.
 To bookmark Moodle, use moodle.umass.edu.

-- Enter your NetID and password and click the arrow ( ) or press enter/return on your keyboard.
-You should see your name and Moodle avatar in the user menu at the top-right of the page.
+- Enter your NetID and password and select the arrow ( ) or press enter/return on your keyboard.
+You should see your name and Moodle avatar in the user menu at the top-right corner of the page.

 Note: Links to help with passwords are on the Web Login page.
 Students and TAs who cannot log in to Moodle should contact the IT Help Center.

-- To log out of Moodle, in the user menu at the top-right of the page click Log out.
+- To log out of Moodle, in the user menu at the top-right corner of the page, click Log out.

 Note: Be sure to quit your browser after you log out, especially if you are using a public or shared computer.
-This will ensure that no one else can access your UMass account.
+This will ensure that no one else can access your Moodle account.

-Once you log in, the Login block will be replaced by the My courses block where you'll find links to your current courses.
+Once you log in, select the Navigation tray toggle (hamburger menu , top left), Navigation tray will open.
+From the Navigation tray, select My courses to find links to your current courses.

-If you log in and don't see your course in this block:
+If you log in and do not see your course in this block: